Are BCAAs vegan? My vegan BCAA powder recommendation

 BCAA for vegans 101

-BCAAs are three specific essential amino acids: Leucine, Isoleucine and Valine… so, what does that even mean?
+BCAAs are three specific essential amino acids: Leucine, Isoleucine and Valine and they often have citric acid or malic acid as a regulator… so, what does that even mean?

 Proteins are made up of amino acids.
 When we eat a protein source (such as soy or nuts if you are vegan) part of the digestion process involves breaking down the protein into amino acids.
 These amino acids are then utilised by the body to form the protein structures the body needs for optimal functioning and health.